-Disabled staff are 7.9 percentage points more likely from patients (33.3% vs 25.4%), 10.7 percentage points more likely from managers (18.4% vs 7.7%) and 13.3 percentage points more likely from colleagues (28.4% vs 15.1%) compared to non-disabled staff.
+Disabled staff are 6.4 percentage points more likely from patients (30.9% vs 24.5%), 8.5 percentage points more likely from managers (19.3% vs 10.8%) and 9.1 percentage points more likely from colleagues (26.9% vs 17.8%) compared to nondisabled staff.
+Disabled staff reporting harassment, bullying or abuse at work in the last 12 months has increased from 38% in 2019 to 47% in 2020.

 Work has commenced with managers, staff and trade union colleagues, to develop a positive workplace culture.
 This work will address some of the findings from our staff survey results.
 In particular, the work will focus on addressing values and behaviours, with a strong focus on bullying and harassment.
+There is work required to help staff with disabilities (and other protected characteristics) and managers to focus on their contribution and the benefits there are to have diverse people including those with disabilities in the workplace.